mrlegowatch/GarageStorageSwift/README.md

 ```swift
 extension Address: Hashable { }
 ```
-Reference types, such as classes, should conform to `Mappable`, and are usually root objects.
+Reference types, such as classes, that have a unique *identity*, should conform to `Mappable`, and are usually root objects.
 This protocol conforms to `Codable` and is compatible with conforming to `Identifiable` where `ID == String`.
 For example:

 ```swift
 class Person: Mappable {